Aliahmed-new/XSS_REPORTS/Blind_xss_report_63.md

 3. Complete registration and log in.
 5. Navigate to **My Profile** and the Company field shows `'">` confirming the payload was stored as-is but the script tag portion loaded silently in the background.
 6. Wait for the admin to log in and open the admin dashboard.
-7. Once the admin visits the dashboard the payload fires on their end and the XSS reporting tool at `xss.report` captures the execution along with a screenshot of what the admin viwed.
+7. Once the admin visits the dashboard the payload fires on their end and the XSS reporting tool at `xss.report` captures the execution along with a screenshot of what the admin viewd.
 8. The XSS report dashboard captured a screenshot of the admin panel confirming execution

 ---